 }

-14 Once the traffic is redirected entirely to the new ALB run delete-load-balancer command (OSX/Linux/UNIX) to delete your Classic Load Balancer (the command does not produce an output):
+11 Once the traffic is entirely redirected to the new Application Load Balancer, run delete-load-balancer command (OSX/Linux/UNIX) using the name of the Classic Load Balancer that you want to terminate as the identifier parameter, to remove the selected load balancer from your AWS cloud account (the command does not produce an output):

 aws elb delete-load-balancer

-16 Change the AWS region by updating the --region command parameter value and repeat steps no. 1 - 15 for other regions.
+13 Change the AWS cloud region by updating the --region command parameter value and repeat the Remediation process for other regions.